-165 Therefore, we propose the model shown in Figure 3b as a best-fit source model.
-It 166 presents a reverse slip of 4.4 m at a maximum along the ring fault with a dip angle of 78° and 167 asymmetric opening and closure of the horizontal crack with maximum amounts of 5.4 m and 2.9 m, respectively.
-The crack increases its inner volume by $+3.5 \times 10^7$ m3.
-This model causes 168 a sea-surface uplift localized over the western caldera with a smaller subsidence outside of the 169 170 fault (Figure 4a).
-The pattern and amplitude of this sea-surface displacement are different from 171 those estimated in Section 4.1 (Figures 2b and 2d) due to strong constraints from the fault-172 crack source system, but this model explains the tsunami data well (Figure 4b).
-Figure S4 173 shows synthetic tsunami waveforms from the horizontal crack and the ring fault separately, 174 demonstrating that both parts contribute the tsunami generation.
+Therefore, we propose the model shown in Figure 3b as a best-fit source model.
+It presents a reverse slip of 4.4 m at a maximum along the ring fault with a dip angle of 78° and asymmetric opening and closure of the horizontal crack with maximum amounts of 5.4 m and 2.9 m, respectively.
+The crack increases its inner volume by $+3.5\times10^7$ m3.
+This model causes a sea-surface uplift localized over the western caldera floor with a smaller subsidence outside the fault (Figure 4a).
+The pattern and amplitude of this sea-surface displacement are different from those estimated in Section 4.1 (Figures 2b and 2d) due to strong constraints from the fault-crack source system, but this model explains the tsunami data well (Figure 4b).
+Figure S4 shows synthetic tsunami waveforms from the horizontal crack and the ring fault separately, demonstrating that both parts contribute the tsunami generation.

-175 The model's total moment tensor is highly isotropic with M_w 6.24 (Figure 4c; Table 176 S2), composed of the horizontal crack (M_w 6.19) with a strong isotropic component and the 177 ring fault (M_w 5.96) with a large vertical-T CLVD component (Figure 4d).
-In Figure S5, we 178 show that only limited components of the ring fault, which constitute a vertical-T CLVD 179 moment tensor, mainly contribute to the seismic radiation, and that the horizontal crack 180 contributes little (see Text S3, for details).
-This explains why vertical-T CLVD moment tensors 181 were obtained by moment tensor analyses assuming no isotropic component, as seen in the 182 GCMT catalog.
+The model's total moment tensor is highly isotropic with M_w 6.24 (Figure 4c; Table S2), composed of the horizontal crack (M_w 6.19) with a strong isotropic component and the ring fault (M_w 5.96) with a large vertical-T CLVD component (Figure 4d).
+In Figure S5, we show that only limited components of the ring fault, which constitute a vertical-T CLVD moment tensor, mainly contribute to the seismic radiation, and that the horizontal crack contributes little (see Text S3, for details).
+This explains why vertical-T CLVD solutions were obtained by moment tensor analyses assuming no isotropic component, as seen in the GCMT catalog.

-183 5 Discussion
+5 Discussion

-184 5.1 Trapdoor faulting mechanism
+5.1 Trapdoor faulting mechanism

-185 We have shown that our source model (Figure 3b) explains both the tsunami and long-186 period seismic data from the 2017 Curtis earthquake.
-The asymmetrical motion of the source 187 system is like those estimated for trapdoor faulting at Sumisu and Sierra Negra calderas (e.g., 188 Sandanbata et al., 2022; Zheng et al., 2022).
-Following the interpretations of the previous 189 studies, we suggest that trapdoor faulting occurred at Curtis caldera, as follows.
-Before 190 trapdoor faulting, the caldera gradually inflated due to continuous magma influx into the 191 reservoir, and the magma pressurization increased shear stress on an inward-dipping ring fault.
-192 At the time of trapdoor faulting, the western fault suddenly slips in a reverse sense due to the 193 critically increased shear stress created by the magma pressure.
-The fault slip instantaneously 194 moves up the upper wall of the western crack and expands the crack near the fault.
-The 195 asymmetrical crack expansion induces magma flow from the eastern to western sides of the

-196 crack, which results in the closure of the eastern crack with magma depressurization; the crack

-- 197 closure might be alternatively caused by magma mass outflow due to an eruption, but the two - 198 possible cases are indistinguishable from the available dataset.
+We have shown that our source model (Figure 3b) explains both the tsunami and long-period seismic data from the 2017 Curtis earthquake.
+The asymmetrical motion of the source system is like those estimated for trapdoor faulting events at Sumisu and Sierra Negra calderas (e.g., Sandanbata et al., 2022; Zheng et al., 2022).
+Similarly, we suggest the trapdoor faulting mechanism for the Curtis earthquake, as follows.
+Before faulting, the caldera gradually inflated due to continuous magma influx into the reservoir, and the magma pressurization increased shear stress on an inward-dipping ring fault.
+At the time of the earthquake, the western fault suddenly slips in a reverse sense due to the critically increased shear stress created by the magma pressure.
+The fault slip instantaneously moves up the western upper wall of the crack, expanding the crack near the fault.
+The asymmetrical crack expansion induces magma flow from the eastern to western sides, which results in the closure of the eastern side of the crack with magma depressurization; the crack closure might be alternatively caused by magma mass outflow due to an eruption, but the two possible cases are indistinguishable from our dataset.